-How to find low competition keywords? this is the most asked question from my blogger friends, that how to do keyword research? or is there any way through which they can find relevant and profitable keywords for their blogs and rank them higher in Google SERPs (Search Engine Results Page).
+How to find low-competition keywords? this is the most asked question from my blogger friends, how do keyword research? or is there any way through which they can find relevant and profitable keywords for their blogs and rank them higher in Google SERPs (Search Engine Results Page).

 Well, Keyword Research is a wide concept and it takes a lot of effort and time to find the right, profitable, or you can say a money-making keyword.

 But, it’s not that difficult too.
 In earlier days finding the right keyword was a difficult task but on the other hand, there was not that much competition as compared to nowadays.

 So, It’s become compulsory to find some low competition keywords, so that we can rank higher on SERPs, and get more traffic which equals more leads/ sales.

 That’s why I’m writing this article to share my personal keyword research techniques with you all so that you can also find low-competition keywords for free, for your blogs and websites.